ROCm/omniperf/docs/install/grafana-setup.rst

 .. figure:: ../data/install/opening_dashboard.png
    :align: center
-   :alt: Opening your Omniperf dashboard in Grafana
+   :alt: Opening your ROCm Compute Profiler dashboard in Grafana
    :width: 800

-   Opening your Omniperf profiling dashboard in Grafana.
+   Opening your ROCm Compute Profiler profiling dashboard in Grafana.

 Remember that you need to upload workload data to the MongoDB backend before analyzing in your Grafana interface.
 See a detailed example of this in